Treehouse of Horror XXVII: Plot

 The episode opens with the Simpsons in their Halloween costumes with Homer dressed as Bender, Maggie as Charlie Chaplin, Lisa as a recycle-bin and Bart as a pterodactyl visiting a Christmas tree lot early on Halloween, only to be locked in and ambushed by Sideshow Bob, the leprechaun from Treehouse of Horror XII, the ghost of Frank Grimes, and Kang.
-The living members of the revenge group are killed by Maggie Simpson acting as a parody of Alex DeLarge while Frank Grimes' ghost is livid.
+The living members of the revenge group are killed by Maggie Simpson (in a parody of Alex DeLarge) while Frank Grimes' ghost is livid.
 The blood from the members spells the title of the episode.
-Scenes from every preceding episode are displayed as Frank Grimes' ghost notes that Hell runs a non-stop 600 episode marathon of the Simpsons, explaining to the viewers "in Hell, they make you watch all of them in a row.".
-Next in a couch gag parodying Planet of the Apes, viewable with Google Cardboard for special content, the Simpson family are captured on a planet populated by living couches, before being rescued by their generic brown couch, which they knock unconscious and proceed to sit on.
+Scenes from every preceding episode are displayed as Frank Grimes' ghost notes that Hell runs a non-stop 600 episode marathon of The Simpsons.
+The couch gag is a parody of Planet of the Apes (viewable with Google Cardboard for special content), showing the Simpson family captive on a planet populated by living couches, before being rescued by their generic brown couch, which they knock unconscious and proceed to sit on.

 Dry Hard

 In a four-part parody of The Hunger Games and Mad Max: Fury Road, Mr. Burns controls the last of the water supply in a severely drought-stricken Springfield.
-He makes an announcement to have the children battle each other to the death in a dome with the survivor allowed to spend a day swimming in his personal reservoir.
-Lisa Simpson is the selected child from the Nevergreen Terrace neighborhood with Homish as her coach, eventually convincing the population of Springfield to turn against Mr. Burns.
-But the group immediately regret destroying the reservoir as the water is completely wasted.
-The people of the town think they are saved when a rain storm starts.
-However, the storm results in a flood and later an ice age.
+He announces that the children will battle each other to the death in a dome with the survivor allowed to spend a day swimming in his personal reservoir.
+Lisa Simpson is the selected child from the Nevergreen Terrace neighborhood with Homish as her coach.
+She eventually convinces the population of Springfield to turn against Mr. Burns.
+The group immediately regret destroying the reservoir as the water is completely wasted.
+The people of the town think they are saved when a rain storm starts, but the storm results in a flood and later an ice age.